Chicong00/Chicong00/README.md

 ## Hi there, I'm Cong! 🙋‍♂️

 ### 👀 About Me 👀
-- 👨‍🎓 Fresh graduate as a material engineer at Ho Chi Minh city University of Technology.
-- 📊 On the road to becoming a data analyst.
+- 👨‍💻 A two-year business intelligence developer with the ambition to always innovate and work smart in the data field..
-- 📖 Always ready to learn new and interesting things.
+- 📖 Always willing to learn new and interesting things.
 - ⚽ Passion for sports and love to read.
 ---
 ### ✍ Experiences ✍